matildecmp/matildecmp/README.md

-📚 Currently studying at University of Pisa <br/>
+* 🎓 Currently studying for my MSc at University of Pisa

-✨ Interested in: <br/>
+* 🔎 Interested in:
-Digital and immersive technologies for cultural heritage  <br/>
+  * 🏛️ Digital and immersive technologies for cultural heritage
-Machine & Deep Learning <br/>
+  * 🤖 Machine & Deep Learning <br/>

 <!---